Horizon Psychiatry

 If you don't feel safe and heard, the list of my certifications is meaningless.

 I will happily refer you to other appropriate licensed professionals when I feel I'm not the best person to meet your therapy needs.
 Or, you may already have a therapist you are working well with - that is fine!
-I welcome the opportunity to collaborate with whoever else you are working with, so together we can achieve the best outcome for you.
+I welcome the opportunity to collaborate with them, so together we can achieve the best outcome for you.

 “When you can’t change the direction of the wind - adjust your sails.”